laughingman7743/PyAthena/README.rst

 AsyncPandasCursor
 ~~~~~~~~~~~~~~~~~

-AsyncPandasCursor is an AsyncCursor that can handle pandas.DataFrame.
+AsyncPandasCursor is an AsyncCursor that can handle `pandas.DataFrame object`_.
 This cursor directly handles the CSV of query results output to S3 in the same way as PandasCursor.

 You can use the AsyncPandasCursor by specifying the ``cursor_class``